stefan-hoeck/idris2-streams/README.md

 With the above, we are ready to go.
 We first set up a dummy resource type called `Alloc`, that can only be created and released in the presence of an allocation handler.
-The handler keeps track of allocation and release event, plus it allows us to send all streaming output to it.
+The handler keeps track of allocation and release events, plus it allows us to send all streaming output to it.
 Let's give this a try:

 ```idris